Transaction Dashboard User Guide

 -

 On the overview page, review the transactions and deselect the checkbox next to any transactions that should not be imported.
-If the amount columns were mapped incorrectly, the income/expenses can be reversed.
+If the amount columns were mapped incorrectly, the withdrawals/deposits can be reversed.

 -